RgbTrouw/Qs-Messenger/README.md

      - C++ open source program developed with Qt Creator IDE -

 <Introduction>
+     ** Note that windows portable binaries set up a windows startup registery key, making the application start on windows startup.
+Move the QsMessenger folder to a friendly location before starting.
      ** Make sure to adjust the server address within the enclosed "hostname" file; (address:port)

      ** Stay tuned for the latest updates and developments